 Oaxaca, Mexico, 2011 at 850 MHz

 In Talea de Castro, the local municipality had already approached one of Mexico’s largest telecommunications providers, Telcel, to ask that they connect villages in the region.
 Telcel responded with demands that the village could not meet.
-It required the community install an antenna at a high point, with an electricity supply and highway access.
+It required the community to install an antenna at a high point, with an electricity supply and highway access.
 Moreover, that there be 10,000 potential clients in range of the new network.
-Talea de Castro was the only community that would be in range and its population was around 3,000.
-A 2016 report published by the world’s largest mobile telecommunications trade body, the Groupe Speciale Mobile Association (GSMA), declared that, “in order to be viable a site needs around 3,000 active users on a daily basis.”
-The message was clear, it is not in the interest of large telecommunications providers to offer coverage to rural, low density and low income areas.
+Talea de Castro was the only community that would be in range and its population was on average 3,000.
+A 2016 report published by the world’s largest mobile telecommunications trade body, the Groupe Speciale Mobile Association (GSMA), declared that “in order to be viable a site needs around 3,000 active users on a daily basis.”
+The message was clear, it is not in the interest of large telecommunications providers to offer coverage to rural, low density and low-income areas.

 On 18 June 2012, an alliance 25 indigenous communities in the Juarez Sierra, represented by the municipal authorities, sent a letter to the General Director of Telecommunications and Broadcasting Policy from the Communications and Transportation Ministry.
-It requested support for the operation of an experimental and community owned mobile telecommunications meshwork to cover municipalities and indigenous communities in the region.
-The letter was the outcome of a year of discussions between community representatives and a newly formed non-governmental organisation, Rhizomatica.
+It requested support for the operation of an experimental and community-owned mobile telecommunications meshwork to cover municipalities and indigenous communities in the region.
+The letter was the outcome of a year of discussions between community representatives and a newly formed non-governmental organisation (NGO, Rhizomatica.

-Critical to the project was recognition by the Mexican government regulator of shared ownership.
-There were two reasons for this demand: in the Sierra Juarez of Oaxaca private ownership of land and other resources is not customary.
+The Mexican government recognition of the communities’ shared ownership of a future network was critical to the proposal’s success.
+There were two reasons for the condition: in the Sierra Juarez of Oaxaca private ownership of land and other resources is not customary.
 Thus private ownership of a spectrum license would not be on the terms of the indigenous communities.
-Secondly, the project would be rendered unsustainable if each village wanting to set-up a network had to apply separately.
-A meshwork that used a single frequency band was the solution.
+Second, the project would be rendered unsustainable if each village wanting to set-up a network had to apply separately.
+A meshwork that used a single frequency band was the only solution.

 Centre for Research Architecture, 2017 at 2.4 GHz and 5 GHz